erikglee/OSPREY_BIDS/docs/source/installation.rst

 versions of the container can be found `here <https://hub.docker.com/r/dcanumn/osprey/tags>`_.

 After downloading the container, singularity is the only other dependency needed for processing.
-The full usage details can be seen under the :ref:`usage` section, but the basic command to run the container is as follows: ::
+The full usage details can be seen under the usage section, but the basic command to run the container is as follows: ::

         container_path=/path/to/container.sif